dvanbeek/paperrockscissors/README.md

 - Additional comments, in particular to public methods.
 Some have been ommitted due to time constraints and self explanation of the code.
 - Additional unit test.
 Although many important unit tests are provided with this code, additional unit tests can be written to improve the coverage.
 Areas for further unit tests are:
   - App.java: currently missing any tests, because it only performs the necessary instantiations of components, and these components are all being tested to a certain degree.
   - Rules.java: currently missing is test on calling evaluateMoves with invalid player1Move.
-This scenario should not happen in the complete app because the validity check of player1Move is performed in the GameControls using MoveEnum.
+This scenario should not happen in the complete app because the validity check of player1Move is performed in the GameControls using Move.
 - Additional robustness: add additional exception handlers for scenarios related to the scanner.
 - Possible other gaming enhancements such as:
   - Keeping track of names and highscores in a file or database.